Battery Types

 However, there is a disadvantage because it uses Li with extremely high reactivity.
 Safety measures are important as with the NAS battery described later.

 Nickel-metal hydride batteries have an electromotive force of 1.2 V, which is almost the same as nickel-cadmium batteries.
 Their environmental impact is low since they do not use cadmium.
 By using a hydrogen storage alloy for the negative electrode, hydrogen can be efficiently taken in and out, so the energy density is higher than NiCd despite the same voltage.
-The convenience that can be purchased at a convenience store is also an advantage of NiMH.
+They are widely available for consumer use.

 Constant Current control is used for charge.
 The battery voltage rises toward the full charge, but the voltage drops when it is overcharged.
-Since it is necessary to stop charging this point, perform - ΔV control on the control circuit.
+Since it is necessary to stop charging this point, perform - ΔV (Negative Delta V) detection method on the control circuit.
 Absolute temperature control (dT/dt control) to detect temperature rise may be used together.
 This is also for NiCd.

-Lead storage battery can obtain relatively high voltage with an electromotive force of about 2.24 V. We cannot use applications where the number of charge/discharge cycles is large, but the advantage is that they can be easily obtained without memory effects.
+Lead-acid batteries have a nominal voltage of about 2.1 V per cell, which is relatively high.
+We cannot use applications where the number of charge/discharge cycles is large, but the advantage is that they can be easily obtained without memory effects.
 The commercially available 12 V battery is realized by connecting six storage batteries in series.

 Being resistant to temperature changes is another advantage.
 In the case of automotive batteries, it is in the range of 80 degrees to -18 degrees to meet the discharge characteristic specifications.

 In specific cases, -30 degrees are also available, but 25 degrees is recommended as the proper temperature.
 The reason is that when used in a low-temperature environment, the concentration of the electrolyte decreases as the discharge proceeds so that the electrolyte freezes and the discharge cannot be continued.
-Or does not reach that point, there is a problem that the amount of electricity that can be taken out is small.
+Even if the electrolyte does not freeze, the battery's capacity is significantly reduced at low temperatures.

 The disadvantage is that the allowable number of charge/discharge cycles is small, as described earlier.
-This causes the electrode plate become smashed by repeated expansion and contraction of the electrode by charge/discharge.
+This causes the electrode plate to degrade by repeated expansion and contraction of the electrode by charge/discharge.

 Constant Voltage control is used for charge.
 V taper control and Constant Current/Constant Voltage control are used when you want to charge quickly.
 In contrast to Constant Current/Constant Voltage control, which controls the current and voltage finely, the circuit design can be performed relatively inexpensively in the case of using V taper control because it only terminates charging if a sharp rise in voltage occurs.